How to choose a Japandi coffee table

 A Japandi-inspired side table is a great way to add more useful surfaces to your living room without taking up too much space.
 This helps to preserve the minimalist vibe that’s key to getting this style right.

 Fluted side tables

-Whether made from concrete, earthenware or wood, fluted side tables are perfect to elevate your Japandi living room, adding texture without detracting from the clean lines that are essential in Japandi interior design
+Whether made from concrete, earthenware or wood, a fluted or ribbed side table is the perfect piece of furniture to elevate your Japandi living room, adding texture without detracting from the clean lines that are essential in Japandi interior design.

 Often circular in shape, they can be short and stocky for a robust feel, or tall and thin, creating a luxurious plinth-like piece of furniture to display vases and ornaments.